-The programme offers weekend classes from 9.00 am until 6.00 pm with the emphasis on quality teaching participation. candidate The and minimum and maximum periods of candidature are six (6) and twelve (12) semesters respectively.
-A full-time DMqt programme at the faculty commences once a year (February).
-It should be noted that any withdrawal from the semester(s) by a candidate will not be the excluded from duration of programme.
+programme offers weekend classes from 9.00 am until 6.00 pm with the emphasis on quality teaching participation. candidate minimum and maximum periods of candidature are six (6) and twelve (12) semesters respectively.
+A full-time DMqt programme the faculty at commences once a year (February).
+It should be noted that any withdrawal from the semester(s) by a candidate will not be excluded from the duration of programme.